 Leadership qualities do not come easy to everyone.

-With some help and guidance from this books one can slowly and steadily find the strength to be that person.
+With some help and guidance from these books one can slowly and steadily find the strength to be that person.

 In Trump: How To Get Rich, Trump tells all–about the lessons learned from The Apprentice, his real estate empire, his position as head of the 20,000-member Trump Organization, and his most important role, as a father who has successfully taught his children the value of money and hard work.

 With his characteristic brass and smarts, Trump offers insights on how to

 Donald J. Trump is one of a kind in American business.
 Every day, he lives the American dream.

 Now he shows you how it’s done, in this rollicking, inspirational, and illuminating behind-the-scenes story of invaluable lessons and rich rewards.